omar-momen/omar-momen/README.md

 <sup>Only available for freelancing || part-time.
 <sup>(👮 ⭐⭐ currently serving in the military)</sup><hr />
 <div align="center">
-  <b>All we have to do is to decide what we will do with the time that is given to us</b>
+  <b>"All we have to do is to decide what we will do with the time that is given to us"</b>
 </div>